wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 * It is a great way of easily projecting ideas and planning which is useful later on during project development

-*  Use case diagrams only only includes some of the relationships between use cases, actors, and systems.
+*  Use case diagram only includes some of the relationships between use cases, actors, and systems.
 No order is shown such as

-* Software Engineers constantly communicate with Client for understand the utility and requirements of the system, practically in real time.
+* Software Engineers constantly communicate with Client to understand the utility and requirements of the system, practically in real-time.

-* User does NOT have relationship with Software Engineers team neither direct relationship with Client.
+* User does NOT have a relationship with Software Engineers team neither direct relationship with Client.

 * A use case is a descreption of how someone who uses a process or system will achieve a goal.
 * it`s most commonly linked with software systems, although it may be used to any process.